jhap1982/giveituruguay/2017/2017-05-23 - Wells Fargo Arena, Des Moines, IA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-Mommy Where's Daddy?
+6. Mommy Where's Daddy?
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Tell Me Baby
+8. Tell Me Baby
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-Brandy (You're a Fine Girl)
+11. Brandy (You're a Fine Girl)
-Don't Forget Me
+12. Don't Forget Me
-Suck My Kiss
+13. Suck My Kiss
-Dreams of a Samurai
+14. Dreams of a Samurai
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-That Joke Isn't Funny Anymore part of JOSH
+17. That Joke Isn't Funny Anymore part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes